-A user with Security Administrator role can reset another user password by pressing the Reset button in the Webpage.
+A user with Security Administrator role can reset another user password by pressing Reset in the webpage.
 The new password is generated automatically and is shown in a pop-up message.
 Once generated, the new password is shared by Security Administrator with the user.
 The user must customize his new password at the first connection.

-For more information about resetting the Security Administrator password, refer to Reset Button, page 21.
+For more information about resetting the Security Administrator password, refer to Reset Button, page 19.